-A data-dependent experiment can produce a composite spectrum of, for example, MS2, MS3, and MS4 data.
-The LTQ XL MS detector can store the MSn fingerprint data in a custom MSn library spectrum.
-The data is valuable for use in process control, quality assurance, or research.
+A Data-Dependent experiment can produce a composite spectrum of, for example, MS2, MS3, and MS4 data.
+The Finnigan LXQ MS detector can store the MSn fingerprint data in a custom MSn library spectrum.
+The data are valuable for use in process control, quality assurance, or research.